Pub Guide (whatpub)

 A pub with two separate bars and four separate drinking areas.
 The back bar has a copper top covered in polished old pennies.
 There is also a pool table and an outside drinking area at the back.
 The covered hall area has a flag stone floor.
 A function room is available for free hire.
 Re-opened 31st July 2015 after a refurbishment following a major fire in 2013.
 Beer Garden.
 This pub on the main street opposite the memorial.

 Royal Wootton Bassett

-Dating from before 1841, this is a busy and cosy traditional thatched local with a beamed ceiling and open fires, dating from the late 17th Century and a recently extended the front room.
-The bar sports seven handpumps for two regular and five guest beers.
+Dating from before 1841, this is a busy and cosy traditional thatched local with a beamed ceiling and open fires, dating from the late 17th Century with a recently extended the front room.
+This free house offers seven handpumps for changing ales.
 Westons Old Rosie (cider) is on another pump.
-Food is served every lunchtime.
+Food is served every lunchtime and most evenings.
 The pub also has darts and crib teams.
-Now a free house.

 - Phoenix Bar